RedHat-Israel/ROSE/README.md

     ./rose-client -s 10.20.30.44 mydriver.py

-For driver modules, see the examples directory.
+For driver modules, see the [examples](examples) directory.

+You can run the game with just 1 driver!
+To let 2 drivers compete, repeat these commands in 2 terminals.

 Command line interface
 ----------------------